 - Page throttling

 While most of these items are well understood, the last one is often surprising.
 Browsers may decide to throttle down or even stop processing for web pages that aren’t visible.
 Page throttling is most likely the reason for unusually huge timings.
-Refer to the Google’s blog post about this subject or the respective Mozilla Firefox Page Visibility API to learn more.
+Refer to Google’s blog post about this subject or the respective Mozilla Developer Network Page Visibility API page to learn more.